Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 # Explore Data with Tableau
 Table of content
 1. Introduction
-2. Data visualzation
+2. Data visualzation with Tableau
-3. Tableau
+3. Tableau products
-4. Tableau products
+4. Tableau Features
-5. Tableau Features
+5. Tableau Data sourcee
-6. Tableau Data sourcee
+6. Analyzing COVID-19 Data using Tableau

-7. Analyzing COVID-19 Data using Tableau
+# 1. Introduction
 In this tutorial you will learn how to analyze data with [Tableau](http://tableau.com/) a leading Business Intelligence tool.
 Tableau is one of the fastest growing data visualization tool in the Business Intelligence industry.
 We choose tableau because it is perfect tool to create user friendly visualizations,